bradleyhc/MS3-eventprof-search/README.md

 - #### Users table collection
     - Basic profile fields such as name, email, role, skills, rate, about, location.
     - Profile attributes such as 'is_admin', 'is_hidden' and 'is_complete' are used for visibility controls to certain pages.
-For example, once a user first registered, they much complete their profile for this to be visible to other users.
+For example, once a user first registered, they must complete their profile for this to be visible to other users.
 The 'is_hidden' field can be used on the admin dashboard to toggle a user's profile to 'hidden' and hide the profile from other users.
     - The 'name_slug' is used as the profile page slug when viewing a profile, the email send function, and to populate the 'submitter_slug' if a user submits a new project (allowing another user to email them).

 - #### Projects table collection